Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "By all means."

-"It seems somewhat… shall we say *‘lopsided’?* The flow of technology from them to you would seem to far outweigh the foodstuffs you trade back to them."
+"It seems somewhat... shall we say *‘lopsided’?* The flow of technology from them to you would seem to far outweigh the foodstuffs you trade back to them."

 "There’s a growing trade in platinum-group metals as well," Knight noted.
 "And rare earths.
 For the first time *ever* the Western nations have a surplus of those, thanks to asteroid mining."